-Over the reporting period ILUK recorded a profit of £16,177k after tax.
-The profit for the previous year was £13,261k after tax.
+Over the reporting period ILUK recorded a profit of $\pm 18,680$ k after tax.
+The profit for the previous year was $\pm 16,177$ k after tax.

 Over the reporting period ILUK's business has continued to grow.
-This reflects both an increase in the value of policyholders' asset portfolios (Funds Under Direction) which increased to £13,081,579k from £10,697,989k and an increase in net inflows over the reporting period to £1,920,518k from £1,762,749k.
+This reflects both an increase in the value of policyholders' asset portfolios (Funds Under Direction) which increased to £15,123,131k from £13,081,579k and positive net inflows over the reporting period reducing to £1,551,470k from £1,920,518k.

-ILUK's Own Funds in the Solvency II balance sheet were £182,244k (2017: £154,051k) at the reporting date.
-The regulatory capital requirement, the SCR, was £142,573k (2017: £134,906k) giving surplus funds of £39,672k (2017: £19,145k).
-The movements in Own Funds and the SCR are driven by investment growth on existing business, new business, changes in lapse rate and expense assumptions, modelling improvements, and dividends paid.
+ILUK's Own Funds in the Solvency II balance sheet were £227,400k (2018: £182,244k) at the reporting date.
+The regulatory capital requirement, the SCR, was £173,389k (2018: £142,573k) giving surplus funds of £54,011k (2018: £39,672k).
+The movements in Own Funds and the SCR are driven by investment growth on existing business, new business, changes in lapse rate and inflation assumptions, and dividends paid.
 These changes are explored further in sections D and E.

 The Solvency II rules allow companies to make various adjustments (transitional arrangements) to their valuation assumptions.
-ILUK has elected to not take advantage of these options, and as such; the results presented in this report reflect the Solvency II requirements with no transitional arrangements applied.
+ILUK has elected to not take advantage of these options, and as such the results presented in this report reflect the Solvency II requirements with no transitional arrangements applied.